 Expert car detailers have known this secret for years.
 If you take your car to a pro, they will charge you for the pleasure of smelling like a pickle.
 Save your money, put on some gloves and get to it.

-Not long ago I received a letter from a young couple in Michigan thanking me for saving them nearly $3,000.
+Not long ago I received a letter from a couple in Michigan thanking me for saving them nearly $3,000.
 I had received a frantic call from the woman explaining how she parked her husband’s car near a construction site where it was splattered with cement.
-Making matters worse, the cement stain wasn’t noticed until two days later, and her husband was out of town.
+Making matters worse, the cement stain wasn’t noticed until two days later,

 On the recommendation of their insurance company she took the car for an estimate which was $2,700 to remove the cement and repaint the car.
 This is not an uncommon story.